shekhargulati/52-technologies-in-2016/36-webpack/README.md

 > **webpack takes modules with dependencies and generates static assets representing those modules.**

-This definition will make sense now that you understand the problem it is trying to solve. webpack takes a set of input assets and transforms them into a bundle that you can then use.
+This definition will make sense now that you understand the problem it is trying to solve.
+Webpack takes a set of input assets and transforms them into a bundle that you can then use.

 ![](images/webpack.png)